bobbrowning/track-n-trace/README.md

 The control file is called trace.config.
 The default location is the root directory of the node project.

 The control, file takes the form of lines containing command=data.
 The '#' character is used for comments.
-To turn off tracing use level=none (or delete/rename the file).
+To turn off tracing just comment out the 'level' command.

 This will list traces with this level or preceding this in the priority list.
 The default list is [min,norm,verbose,silly].